-Full-Time Student Apply/Check Status
+Full-Time Student Application

 - Submit an application.
-NIU College of Law, in partnership with the Law School Admission Council (LSAC), offers an online application.
+NIU Law, in partnership with the Law School Admission Council (LSAC), offers an online application.
 For technical assistance with the online application form, contact LSAC at (215) 968-1393.
 The LSAC online application is the only method of application.

 - Submit a personal statement through LSAC.

 - Take the Law School Admission Test (LSAT).

 - Register and have a complete Law School Credential Assembly Service (CAS) report.
 NIU Law's CAS code is 1559.

 - Submit a minimum of two (2) letters of recommendation to the LSAC Letter of Recommendation Service.

 - Early application is encouraged; however, we accept applications after the suggested deadline of April 1st.
 The June and February LSATs may be used for an admission decision in the same year.